FIFA World Cup Winners by Year

-Brazil leads FIFA World Cup winners by year list originally appeared on NBC Sports Chicago
+Brazil leads FIFA World Cup winners by year list originally appeared on NBC Sports Bayarea

 Club soccer may be back in full swing, but the 2022 FIFA World Cup in Qatar is looming on the horizon to take over the international soccer scene in six short weeks.